Yuri-V-Petrov/SEMsimulator/README.md

 In `simulator_main.py`use `PATH_TO_IMAGES` to show, where the images are located, `HV_TARGET` to specify accelerating voltage in kV, which was used for image acquisition, and `SCREEN_WIDTH` for the halfwidth of real microscope screen in mm.
 The last parameter is used for calibration of pixel size in image, by default it equals 57.15 mm that corresponds to 4.5-inch-wide screen.

-Besides abovementioned parameters, some other parameters of the microscope can be specified using `Microscope` class of the [`microscope` module](https://github.com/Yuri-V-Petrov/SEMsimulator/blob/main/source_code/microscope.py) module.
+Besides abovementioned parameters, some other parameters of the microscope can be specified using `Microscope` class of the [`microscope` module](https://github.com/Yuri-V-Petrov/SEMsimulator/blob/main/source_code/microscope.py).

 ### Running the code
 If you use the source code in your environment, start `simulator_main.py`script, which opens microscope main window.